 Does what we see, end up influencing what we ultimately do?

-At first glance, Random Acts of Violence (Now on DVD in the States from RJLE films) is just a trashy slasher flick.
+At first glance, Random Acts of Violence which is enjoying a limited theatrical run and bowing on VOD today is just a trashy slasher flick.
 It is…but it’s so much more as it actually makes some pretty interesting social commentary while drenching itself in a layer of gore that would make some of the masters of the genre pretty proud.

 What are the real consequences when life begins to imitate art?